THE AGE OF CHIVALRY: MEDIEVAL AND EARLY MODERN ROMANCE - 2023/4

 Students receive both written feedback and verbal feedback in seminars that informs the final summative assessment, i.e. the essay.

-- This module aims to deepen and expand students’ understanding of: A range of medieval and early modern poetry and drama;
+- This module will: deepen and expand students' understanding of: a range of medieval and Early Modern literary texts

 C - Cognitive/analytical